6 Ways To Protect Your Macs From Ransomware

 In 2019, Ransomware continues to be the leading form of cyber attack for small and medium businesses.
 During the period from Q2 2016 to Q2 2018, more than three-quarters (79%) of managed service providers had clients that were hit by ransomware.

-So what is ransomware and how can you protect the Mac computers at your business?
+So what is ransomware and how can you protect the Mac computers at your business from a ransomware attack?

 What is Ransomware?